sfowooza/odooBitnami/README.md

     [OCA Github modules](https://github.com/oca)

     Place the donwloaded module in your local custom addons folder which will automaticlaly be mapped to the host custom addons folder in odoo container
-    Make sure you've opened the appropriate user permissions in your host custom addons folder and given right user ownership rights to the odoo user.
+    Make sure you've opened the appropriate user permissions in your host custom addons folder and given appropriate user ownership rights.
+22. Restart Odoo docker container
+    ```
+    docker-compose restart
+    ```

-23. Turn on developer mode in settings on Odoo interface
+24. Turn on developer mode in settings on Odoo interface
     ![devscren](https://github.com/user-attachments/assets/c7b8d346-608e-4d82-9063-3e84901ac966)

     Update Apps List in Odoo Apps